psalmsin1759/Convert-Exchange-Rates/README.md

 # Laravel Currency Converter

-This Laravel project provides an API for converting currency from a base currency to another currency using real-time exchange rates.
+provides an API for converting currency from a base currency to another currency using real-time exchange rates.

 ## Features